Filing for bankruptcy relief can help you get out of debt. Depending on the chapter you file, you’ll be able to:

 Learn what Chapter 7 and Chapter 13 can offer.

-When you file for bankruptcy, most creditors are prohibited from initiating or continuing collection activities against you by the bankruptcy’s automatic stay.
-With a few exceptions, this means that while you are protected by the automatic stay, creditors cannot sue you, foreclose on or repossess your property, garnish your wages, send you collection letters, or even call you to collect their debts.
+The automatic stay is a powerful order that goes into effect as soon as you file for bankruptcy.
+The stay prevents most creditors from initiating or continuing collection activities against you.
+With a few exceptions, as long as the automatic stay is in place, creditors cannot sue you, foreclose on or repossess your property, garnish your wages, send you collection letters, or even call you to collect their debts.

 Common examples of nondischargeable debts include:

 If you are facing foreclosure or repossession, bankruptcy’s automatic stay can stop the process and provide you time to negotiate with the lender or bring your account current.
-If you cannot cure your default in a short period of time, Chapter 13 bankruptcy can allow you to catch up on your missed payments over the next three to five years through a repayment plan (discussed below).
+If you cannot cure your default in a short period, you can catch up on payments and keep your home by filing for Chapter 13 bankruptcy.

-Chapter 13 bankruptcy is called a reorganization bankruptcy because it allows debtors to catch up on missed mortgage or car loan payments and pay off nondischargeable debts (such as alimony, child support, and priority tax arrears) through an affordable repayment plan.
+Chapter 13 bankruptcy, or reorganization bankruptcy, allows a debtor to catch up on missed mortgage or car loan payments and pay off nondischargeable debts, such as alimony, child support, and priority tax arrears, through a repayment plan.
 Depending on your income and amount of debt, Chapter 13 plans typically last three to five years.

-This means that you can catch up on your arrears and pay off your debts by making small monthly payments over a long period of time.
 As long as you continue to make your plan payments, the automatic stay stops your lender from foreclosing on or repossessing your property.
 But unless you are paying off the entire obligation (usually a car loan) through your plan, you must continue to make your ongoing loan or mortgage payments while catching up on your arrears in your bankruptcy.
-If you don’t make your regular payments as they come due, the lender can file a motion for relief from the stay to get court permission to resume foreclosure or repossession.
+If you don’t make your regular payments as they come due, the lender can file a motion for relief from the stay and get court permission to resume foreclosure or repossession.